skst/Timekeeper/README.md

 ## .: Building Timekeeper :.

-Timekeeper is built with *Visual Studio 2019*.
+Timekeeper is built with *Visual Studio*.

 ### Installer